shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 *Note: because you are not on a webpage hosted by the Shortcuts Live domain, your browser will not allow you to reliably get and set cookies for that domain.
-These cookies are issued to the `shortcutssoftware.com` domain, and so may only be accepted by your browser if it is on a page hosted on the `shortcutssoftware.com` domain*
+These cookies were issued to the `shortcutssoftware.com` domain, and so may only be accepted by your browser if it is on a page hosted on the `shortcutssoftware.com` domain*